lalitkhambi/FertilizerDistributionTansparencySystem/README.md

 Multi-Signature Transactions: Implement multi-sig functionality for additional security and approval of transactions.
 Mobile Application: Develop a mobile app that allows farmers to easily monitor fertilizer stock and purchase availability on-the-go.
 Contributing
 Contributions are welcome!
+If you'd like to contribute

+Uploading fertilizer video (1) (1) (1) (1).mp4…

-If you'd like to contribute to this project, feel free to fork the repository, submit a pull request, or open an issue with suggestions.
+to this project, feel free to fork the repository, submit a pull request, or open an issue with suggestions.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.